AnthonyDipilato/GhostDetector/README.md

 This project is the code for my DIY ghost detector.
 It runs on a Raspberry Pi using the NOIR camera to record video and take pictures with overlaid sensor data.

+You can see the full build on my blog: <http://anthonydipilato.com/2016/12/31/ghost-detector/>

 Sensors Include:
 - BMP180 for barometric pressure and temperature
 - HMC5883L magnometer